Coronavirus & EuroMillions: How to Play Online

 Entering EuroMillions Draws in the UK

-At the time of writing (16/04/2020), it's still possible to buy your EuroMillions tickets online and in-store across the UK.
+It's still possible to buy your EuroMillions tickets online and in-store across the UK.

 By entering online, you reduce physical contact with others and your entries will be stored safely in your online account.

 Can I still buy tickets in-store in the UK?

 Yes, National Lottery tickets can still be purchased in stores.
 Many shops remained open during the lockdown.

 The UK Government stated that during the lockdown people could leave their homes to shop for “basic necessities” such as food and medicine.
 While lottery tickets didn't fall onto that list, it was still possible to purchase them at the same time as shopping for essential goods.

 While many restrictions have now eased, many shops have introduced measures to reduce contact, such as only accepting card/contactless payments, rather than handling cash.

 Yes, it's possible to choose your numbers online.
 Use the button below, where you will be taken to select your five main numbers and two Lucky Star numbers the same way you would in a shop.